brisa-build/brisa/docs/02-building-your-application/01-routing/09-suspense-and-streaming.md

 ---
 title: Suspense and Streaming
-description: Suspense allows you to create a fallback for any server-component, and automatically stream content as it becomes ready.
+description: Suspense allows you to create a fallback for any component, and automatically stream content as it becomes ready.
 ---

-Each server-component allows an extension to add a `suspense` component to it, which is the fallback that will be displayed while the component loads.
+Each component (server-component and web-component) allows an extension to add a `suspense` component to it, which is the fallback that will be displayed while the component loads.

 ```js
 SomeComponent.suspense = ({}, { i18n }) => {
   return <div>{i18n.t('loading-message')...}</div>
 }
 ```

-> **Good to know**: `suspense` is only supported in **server-components** (default components).
-Probably if you need to add a `suspense` in a web-component is a sign that the load should be moved to the server.

 ## Suspense during Streaming